arzwa/Whale.jl/docs/src/index.md

 again, saving this as `whale-bay.jl` and running this with `julia -p <nCPU> whale-bay.jl` will start the MCMC with the likelihood evaluation performed on `nCPU` cores.

+!!! note
+    You might want to save the MCMC simulation to a file.
+In the above example one can either save the `chain` variable to a file using [`JLD`](https://github.com/JuliaIO/JLD.jl), save the data frame in the field `chain.df` using `CSV.write` or alternatively one can just set the `show_every` argument to the desired thinning level and  redirect `stdout` to a file while running the MCMC.

 !!! warning
-    Please take you time to understand the hierarchical model used in Whale and to modify the prior distributions to your data set!
+    Please take you time to understand the hierarchical model used in Whale and to modify the prior distributions to suit your data set!
 See the [Bayesian inference](@ref) section of the manual.

+## References

+`Whale.jl` was developed by Arthur Zwaenepoel at the VIB-UGent center for plant systems biology (bioinformatics & evolutionary genomics group).
+If you use Whale, please cite:

+>Zwaenepoel, A. and Van de Peer, Y., 2019.
+Inference of Ancient Whole-Genome Duplications and the Evolution of Gene Duplication and Loss Rates. *Molecular biology and evolution*, 36(7), pp.1384-1404.

+The methods in Whale are heavily inspired by previous work done by other researchers.
+If you use Whale, consider citing the following two particularly important studies:

+>[ALE] Szöllősi, G.J., Rosikiewicz, W., Boussau, B., Tannier, E. and Daubin, V., 2013.
+Efficient exploration of the space of reconciled gene trees. *Systematic biology*, 62(6), pp.901-912.

+>[DL+WGD model] Rabier, C.E., Ta, T. and Ané, C., 2013.
+Detecting and locating whole genome duplications on a phylogeny: a probabilistic approach. *Molecular biology and evolution*, 31(3), pp.750-762.